htrgouvea/research/_posts/2018-06-29-developing-a-digital-product-in-15-days.md

 ---
 layout: blog
 title: The challenge of developing a digital product with global reach in 15 days
+subtitle: Today I no longer work in the area of software development, but I have spent two years working directly in this area, where I went through projects from private, public companies, from small startups to multinational companies and in no moment a challenge as great as this was me tax...
 ---

-In August of 2017, I wrote a publication titled ["Almost two years away from home"](https://www.linkedin.com/pulse/quase-dois-anos-longe-de-casa-heitor-gouv%C3%AAa/), where I tell a little of the experience of leaving my parents' house in the interior of MG, and moving to SP to work as a Developer.
+In December of 2017, I wrote a publication titled ["Almost two years away from home"](https://www.linkedin.com/pulse/quase-dois-anos-longe-de-casa-heitor-gouv%C3%AAa/), where I tell a little of the experience of leaving my parents' house in the interior of MG, and moving to SP to work as a Developer.
 I remember when I finished the same, the following thought crossed my mind: "Man, what a life experience fuck!".

 I could barely know that soon in December even of the same year, another experience even more incredible and frightening battery on my doorstep: the challenge of developing in just 15 days a digital product - a sales management platform - whose same had an international reach.